30-Day Money Back Guarantee

 Many probiotic strains also produce antimicrobial compounds like bacteriocins and organic acids that create an environment less favorable for harmful bacteria.
 These natural substances help support a healthy pH balance and support your gut's natural defense mechanisms.

 Not all probiotics offer the same benefits, effects are highly strain-specific.
-Lactobacillus rhamnosus, for example, has extensive research supporting its use during antibiotic treatment, while Saccharomyces boulardii, a beneficial yeast, remains unaffected by antibiotics and can provide continuous support throughout treatment.
+Lactobacillus rhamnosus, for example, has extensive research supporting its use during antibiotic use, while Saccharomyces boulardii, a beneficial yeast, remains unaffected by antibiotics and can provide continuous support throughout treatment.

 The timing and delivery method of your probiotic also matter significantly.
 Delayed-release capsules help protect beneficial bacteria from stomach acid, ensuring more live organisms reach your small intestine where they can establish themselves and provide optimal support during your antibiotic course.
 For more details on maximizing probiotic benefits, see this guide on probiotic supplement benefits, usage, and dosage.